Pests that Bite and Annoy

-Males feed off plant nectar and other sugars but females use blood.
+Males feed off plant nectar and other sugars, while females feed on blood.

-Females have proboscis that extend out from the mouth area and males have bushy ones
+Females have proboscis that extend out from the mouth area while males have bushy ones

-Males antennas are very feathery and large but female’s antennas are smoother and less feathery
+Males antennas are very feathery and large, while female antennas are smoother and less feathery

 Male mosquitoes are much smaller and live shorter than females.